Course Introduction of Basic Fire Fighting:

 Participation in all classes and course activities is mandatory.

-Absences and tardiness: Tardiness and missing classes is not acceptable.
+Absences and tardiness: Tardiness and missing classes are not acceptable.
 Only under very special circumstances will an I exception be made for one late arrival, to a maximum of 151 minutes.
 Missing a class or arriving late for no special reason will disqualify you from passing the course.